Sebin-Tomy/Project_react/README.md

 Allow users to export the results (file info, dimension comparison, etc.) as PDF or image.

 Live Demo:-
-The project is deplyed using vercel
+The project is deployed using vercel
 Click here to view the live site-(https://project-react-topaz-seven.vercel.app/)